mybRset/python-cheats-cs2/README.md

-# bhop-in-python
+# BHOP SCRIPT FOR CS2
-Quick bhop script for cs2 made in Python
+made in python